Fliplet/fliplet-cli/docs/API/datasources/joins.md

         {
           id: 3,
           dataSourceId: 123,
           data: { ArticleID: 1, 'Comment text': 'Thanks!
-This was worth reading.' }
+This was worth reading.', Likes: 5 }
         },
         {
           id: 4,
           dataSourceId: 123,
-          data: { ArticleID: 1, 'Comment text': 'Loved it, would read it again.' }
+          data: { ArticleID: 1, 'Comment text': 'Loved it, would read it again.', Likes: 2 }
         }
       ]
     }